Physician Burnout Solutions:

 Provides a profile of psychological distress across four dimensions: Depression, Hopelessness, Anxiety and Anger.

-The PDP is published by Mind Garden and available for purchase.
+The PDP is published by Mind Garden.

 Identify burnout solutions in organizational settings